Are Pugs good with kids? Well, it’s evident adding a dog to your family is a serious matter that most dog owners are facing.

-Adding a dog to your family is a serious matter that most dog owners facing.
-Whether you are a new parent planning to add a dog in your family or a pet owner expecting a new baby, you must wonder that Pug is a good option with your new baby?
+Whether you are a new parent planning to add a dog in your family or a pet owner expecting a new baby, you must be puzzled whether a Pug is a good option with your new baby?

 How A Pug Is Good For Your Kids?